moutai/ompi-svn-mirror/README-Cisco.txt

           --define 'prefix /shared/apps/openmpi' \
           --define 'mflags -j32'

-In Red Hat 6.x, the resulting binary RPM can usually be found under
-$HOME/rpmbuild/RPMS, and can be installed via the instructions listed above.
+The resulting binary RPM can be installed via the instructions listed above.

 Uninstalling the binary RPM: